 Discount realtors can be a great option for budget-conscious home sellers, but the value depends on the company, their services, and the potential cost savings.

-Working with a full-service discount realtor is the right fit for most people.
-The top full-service brands offer commission savings without sacrificing the services and support you need to sell your house for the best price possible.
+Remember that the top full-service brands offer commission savings without sacrificing the services and support you need to sell your house for the best price possible.

 Listing with a limited-service brokerage is too risky for most sellers.
 These companies advertise cheap rates — but almost always at the expense of services that can directly affect your ability to find a buyer quickly and negotiate an attractive offer.
 The potential savings likely aren't worth the trade-offs unless you're an experienced home seller in a hot real estate market.